cgat-developers/ruffus/doc/tutorials/manual/tasks_as_recipes.rst

             def task2(input, output):
                 pass

-    This is both a great convenience and makes the flow of execution in a pipeline much clearer.
+    This is both a great convenience and makes the flow of data through a pipeline much clearer.